The ultimate list of Bible reading plans 2022

 Reading, remembering and praying are good habits of growing Christians.
-However, it's worth being reminded that no-one will be saved based on how well they perform in their 2014 Bible reading plan!
-Salvation comes through trusting in Jesus and his performance (see more here, here and here about Jesus).
+However, it's worth being reminded that no-one will be saved based on how well they perform in their 2022.
+Bible reading plan!
+Salvation comes through trusting in Jesus' death and resurrection.
 Our plans to read, remember and pray are in response to what Jesus has done for us on the cross.
 So, if you struggle to form a good habit, don't beat yourself up into guilt-driven despair, rather stick at it and pray that God would work in you to develop the habit.

 Original post from www.davemiers.com.